calinux-py/Learn.PowerShell/readme.md

 - `Get-StartApps` - Used to retrieve a list of Start menu apps and tiles for the current user on a Windows operating system.
 - `Set-Clipboard` - Used to set clipboard content.
 Essentially clipboard injection.
 - `Get-Clipboard` - Retrieve clipboard content.
+- `Get-LocalUser` - Return all local users on the system.